CoEDL/elpis-wiki/2018-summer-workshop-preparation.md

     ```

 4. Now download the workshop code by typing or copy-and-pasting this into your terminal, and press *Enter* or *Return*.
+First we'll download an image called alpine...

     ```
     $ docker pull coedl/kaldi-helpers:0.73